 The iftar was hosted at the historic Gracie Mansion in Manhattan and guests included prominent Muslim-American leaders, as well as the consul generals of Bangladesh, Turkey, Kosovo, and Pakistan.
-Khalid Latif, NYU’s Muslim chaplain, announced the call to prayer, which was led by Ebad Rahman, a ZF volunteer and Columbia University student.
+Khalid Latif, NYU’s Muslim chaplain, announced the call to prayer, which was led by Ebad Rahman, a Zakat Foundation of America volunteer and Columbia University student.

 At least half a million Muslims live in the New York City metropolitan area.
-Recently, ZF opened its new office in the heart of Manhattan.
+Recently, Zakat Foundation of America opened its new office in the heart of Manhattan.

 “There are 900 Muslims in the NYPD making America great every day and we are proud of them,” said Mayor Bill de Blasio.